Density matrix

-Density matrices are thus crucial tools in areas of quantum mechanics that deal with mixed states, such as quantum statistical mechanics, open quantum systems, quantum decoherence, and quantum information.
+Density matrices are thus crucial tools in areas of quantum mechanics that deal with mixed states (not to be confused with superposed states), such as quantum statistical mechanics, open quantum systems and quantum information.

 Definition and motivation

 The density matrix is a representation of a linear operator called the density operator.
-The density matrix is obtained from the density operator by choice of basis in the underlying space.
+The density matrix is obtained from the density operator by a choice of an orthonormal basis in the underlying space.
 In practice, the terms density matrix and density operator are often used interchangeably.